luontola/specsy/documentation.md

 Naming Tests
 ------------

-Write the name of a test as a string in front of the `>>` operator.
 It is recommended to name the tests using full sentences which describe features.
 [FibonacciSpec] is an example of how to use descriptive [specification-style](http://blog.orfjackal.net/2010/02/three-styles-of-naming-tests.html) test names:

 <pre class="brush: scala">
-@RunWith(classOf[Specsy])
+@RunVia(classOf[Specsy])
-class FibonacciSpec extends Spec {
+class FibonacciSpec extends ScalaSpecsy {
   val sequenceLength = 10
   val fib = new Fibonacci().sequence(sequenceLength)
   assertThat(fib.length, is(sequenceLength))